reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. code-block:: bash

-   $ conda env create -f myenvironment.yml
+   $ conda env create -f myenvironment.yml -n mynewenvironment

 Conda will parse the YAML file, create a new environment by the name given in the first line of the file and install all packages listed under dependencies.
 It will install the exact same version and build and this is where the problem starts.
 Not every version and build exists for every operating system and computer architecture.
 It will depend if you are working on Linux or Mac and there are differences between 32bit and 64bit CPUs as well as ARM and x86 CPU architectures.
 Since there are many dependencies that need to be considered (look at the complete environment files with ``less``), there is a lot of room for problems.